dudash/dudash/README.md

 I'm a creative technologist who's been writing software since the 90s — back when installing Windows required a stack of floppy disks...

-I like to tinker — and I’m excited about how AI and machine learning are accelerating innovation.
-Software is the engine behind it all, and openness is how we scale it — by making room for more people to contribute, collaborate, and build together.
-Open source has always felt like the natural way to work: collaborative, curious, and a little chaotic in the best way.
-When the work allows, I try to keep things public — even if it's just a rough demo or half-broken proof of concept.
-That’s part of the fun.
+I like to tinker.
+I’m excited about how AI and machine learning are accelerating innovation.
+Software is the engine behind it all, and openness is how we scale innovation.
+Open allows all to contribute, collaborate, and build together.
+When the work allows, I try to keep things public and open licensed, even if it's just a rough demo or half-broken proof of concept.

 💡 **Current interests**:
 LLM-powered multiplayer interactive storytelling, developer tools, and practical AI integrations.